 My own capital history confirms Piketty's warning that the modern economy favors capital returns over wages.
 My health has been poor, so I've never earned much; in INCOME terms I'm lower-working-class.
 But I lived cheaply and saved compulsively, invested it all in social funds (nonmilitary firms with good ecological & labor & consumer track records), and LEFT it invested longterm, not trying to outsmart the market.
-I retired at 36 after a single decade of wage work.
+(I didn't know this approach had been independently invented by Graham Alexander and popularized by his grad student Warren Buffett.
+I just made it up.)
+Did it work?
+I retired at 36, after a single decade of wage work.
 My co-workers focused on promotions & bonuses--income.
-They earned more but saved less and invested more conservatively (and complexly, hedging and spreading it between bonds, stocks, real estate and so on; and ignoring ethical standards "because those restrict your pool of potential firms too much").
-They're still working.
+They earned more but saved less and invested more complexly, more "safely", hedging and spreading it between bonds, stocks, real estate and so on; buying and selling actively; and ignoring ethical standards "because those restrict your pool of potential firms too much").

 In CAPITAL terms, I'm low-end rich, $1.6M.
 A quarter of that was a recent inheritance.
 Less than 1/8 was the wages I saved up.
 Over 5/8 are capital gains & dividends earned by the firms I invested in with those savings!
 Even for a small-scale saver like me, capital growth outpaced my wages after my first 5 years of saving & investing; lifetime, they're over 5 times as big!
 The system today, just as in the 19th Century, overwhelmingly favors capital.